 - Reduce weight gain

-Progesterone is one of many hormones that your body produces, and they work together as instruments in a symphony do.
+Progesterone is one of many hormones that your body produces, and they work together like instruments in a symphony do.
 Imbalances or deficiencies in one hormone can affect others.
 Progesterone and Estrogen work together, and if levels of Progesterone are low, this can create a condition called Estrogen Dominance if the ratio of Estrogen to Progesterone is too high.
 The two hormones also work together to balance the body’s release of insulin and if levels are not optimized, you can have an increased risk for Insulin Resistance or Diabetes.

 Bioidentical Progesterone can be administered orally, vaginally, or through a cream applied to the skin.
 Your provider can help determine what method is best suited for you.